How Colder Temperature Impacts Solar Farms.

 Impact of Rain & Cloud Cover on Solar Energy Output

 Rain and cloud cover can reduce solar panel production.
 When it rains, or there are clouds, the sunlight is blocked from the PV cells.
 Low clouds can block sunlight, which results in less solar energy.

 However, certain cloudy circumstances can result in more light reaching solar panels.
 This phenomenon is called “the Albedo Effect”, which occurs when clouds, rain, and snow reflect the sun back onto the solar array.
 This can boost production in certain climates, which is not exactly intuitive.

 Similarly, white snow can have a positive impact on solar production.
 The ground snow itself can reflect sunlight on top of the solar panels and often helps improve solar PV performance.

-With our Community Solar program, dedicated teams of trained local professionals manage the upkeep of the panels year round, at no additional cost.
+With our Community Solar program, dedicated teams of trained local professionals manage the upkeep of the panels year-round, at no additional cost.
 This work brings jobs into the communities and helps the local economy.
-The dangers and difficulty of climbing on your roof, and expense of hiring a crew, is something you don’t have to worry about when you enroll in the program.
+The dangers of climbing on your roof, and the expense of hiring a crew, is something you don’t have to worry about when you enroll in the program.

 Additionally, Clearway Community Solar utilizes industrial-grade panels that are fully rated and tested to operate in the climatic conditions they are used.
 Industrial-grade solar panels are designed to handle extreme weather conditions and can bear a certain amount of weight.
 For instance, snowfall should not damage solar panels because they are tested to withstand freezing temperatures and heavy amounts of snow.